 Imperial Eunuchs 宦 huàn

-There has been a very long history of eunuchs in China indeed eunuchs became influential at court as long ago as the Qin dynasty over two thousand years.
+There has been a very long history of eunuchs in China indeed eunuchs became influential at court as early as the Shang dynasty over three thousand years ago.
 Originally castration was carried out as a punishment as in the famous case of the great historian Sima Qian in 96BCE.
-Eunuchs could not father children they were trusted servants compared to the relatives of the Emperor and Empress who often conspired to elevate their children to positions of power.
-Because an Emperor had to marry outside his family the Empress's power lasted only as long as her husband the Emperor.
+Eunuchs could not father children they were trusted servants compared to the relatives of the emperor and empress who often conspired to elevate their children to positions of power.
+Because an Emperor had to marry outside his family the empress's power lasted only as long as her husband the Emperor.
 This abrupt end to a family's pre-eminence led to many brutal conflicts.
 In the Han dynasty the more impartial power of eunuchs balanced the struggles between the family of the Empress and the family of the bride of the young heir apparent.

 Growing influence of Eunuchs

 On the Sui dynasty's re-unification of China, the eunuchs rose to power again, but never to the same level as during the Han dynasty.
 There was a brief resurgence under the later Tang emperors particularly Emperor Wenzong where the number of eunuchs reached 5,000, but the following Emperors limited their power to act as functionaries rather than power brokers.
 In the later Tang centralized control was weakening and the real power was with provincial governors.
-There was another resurgence under the Ming dynasty, where the Forbidden City in Beijing became their enclave, at one time it has been estimated that there were 70,000 eunuchs.
+It was mainly during the Song that some eunuchs took to activities such as Liú Chéngguī (951-1016) who standardized weights and measures; Jiǎ Xiàn (1010-70) a pioneering mathematician and Tóng Guàn (1054-1126) a military general and adviser.
+There was another resurgence under the Ming dynasty, where the Forbidden City in Beijing became their enclave, at one time it has been estimated that there were at least 70,000 eunuchs.
 To curb their increasing power Ming Emperor Hongwu banned them from politics.

 Power of Eunuchs in China

-One of the most powerful eunuchs was Wang Zhen ➚ (d.1449) who effectively ruled the Empire during the regency of Ming Emperor Zhengtong ➚ and it was he that led the disastrous northern campaign to subjugate Mongolia.
+The first example from history of a eunuch rising to such power that he controlled the fate of the dynasty was Zhao Gao (d.
+207BCE) who conspired with Li Si to control the succession after the death of the first Qin emperor.
+One of the most powerful and corrupt eunuchs was Wang Zhen ➚ (d.1449) who effectively ruled the Empire during the regency of Ming Emperor Zhengtong ➚ and it was he that led the disastrous northern campaign to subjugate Mongolia.
 The eunuch Wei Zhongxian ➚ (1568-1627) is considered the most notorious, the most powerful and villainous.
 He grew to have a power rivaling the emperor and was expected to found his own dynasty by the adoption of his nephew into the imperial family.
 It was the weak Ming Emperor Tianqi ➚ who gave him such power; choosing to spend his time on carpentry instead of administration.
-Wei is often blamed for the final collapse of the illustrious Ming dynasty.
+Wei aided by Madam Ke ➚ are often blamed for the final collapse of the illustrious Ming dynasty.